 The initial explosion killed 2 of the power plant staff.
 28 of the 134 firemen who tackled the initial blaze died of acute radiation syndrome.
 The official death toll stands at 31 however this figure has long been argued with suggestions ranging to as high as 16,000 fatalities related to the accident and its aftermath.
 The area will be uninhabitable for thousands of years and the overall cost, adjusted for inflation, stands at approximately $68 billion.

 The Chernobyl disaster has had a significant cultural impact, featuring in video games such as the Call of Duty series, movies like Transformers: Dark of The Moon, A Good Day to Die Hard and Chernobyl Diaries and the hugely successful HBO/Sky Atlantic series Chernobyl.

-Following the evacuation and the disaster, an exclusion zone was set up 30km around the plant which exists to this day however approximately 400 people still live inside the zone.
-Pripyat was abandoned has been left pretty much as it was in 1986 and has begun to decay, a ghost town hidden from the outside world.
-Authorities in the Ukraine say it will be 20,000 years before the area is fit for human habitation again.
-Many photos and videos exist and the area is popular among adventure tourists and urban explorers from all over the world.
-Whether an explorer or not, it is hard to not want to know more about the terrible disaster, a day that turned peoples lives upside down forever.
+The area is popular among adventure tourists and urban explorers from all over the world, with limited access allowed with escorted tours into the Chernobyl Nuclear Exclusion Zone.
+Whether an explorer or not, it is hard to not want to know more about the terrible disaster, a day that turned many lives upside-down forever.
 By seeing the photos it really shows you, on some level, the extremity of it all.